AccAEN/AccessibleAdverseEventNotification/data/AccAEN_pivot_table.md

-To use the AccAEN pivot table you will need to download two files:
+To use the AccAEN pivot table you will need this file:

 [AccAEN_pivot_table.xlsx](https://github.com/AccAEN/AccessibleAdverseEventNotification/raw/main/data/AccAEN_pivot_table.xlsx) (all records fully up to date on 14/5/2022)

+You can update the spreadsheet to the latest DAEN scrape with this file:

 [DAEN_webscrape_listofreports_v2.zip](https://github.com/AccAEN/AccessibleAdverseEventNotification/raw/main/data/DAEN_webscrape_listofreports_v2.zip) (this is the latest file which is updated most weekdays)